-M-learning also provides maximum flexibility by letting learners attend training courses whenever and wherever they desire, even while on the go.
+M-learning, supported by an event app provides maximum flexibility by letting learners attend training courses whenever and wherever they desire, even while on the go.
 What’s more?
-You can also take advantage of additional features such as push notifications to notify learners of new courses or to remind them of upcoming deadlines.
+You can also take advantage of additional features in a mobile event app such as push notifications to notify learners of new courses or to remind them of upcoming deadlines.

 If you want to include in-person training, sending employees to seminars is a great blended learning example to consider.
 Your learners will be able to directly hear from field experts and have a more personal experience with training.
 These experts are widely-recognized leaders and think tanks who can offer your learners a spark of enthusiasm while extending their knowledge.

 They can use these seminars to network and create more professional relationships for your organization.
 Digital business cards can be helpful in making more contacts with professionals by allowing for easy and instant sharing of contact information.
 This can develop their communication skills, which is an added benefit, on top of learning from industry experts.